 Concordia University has a subscription to CHEMWATCH, a MSDS/SDS database, allowing anyone using a Concordia computer or wireless network to access MSDS/SDS data.
 A direct link to the CHEMWATCH database is available on the EHS webpage.
 A quick reference guide on how to access a MSDS/SDS from CHEMWATCH is available here.

 Certain chemicals are more dangerous than others due to their reactivity or high toxicity.
 Specific precautions must be taken, as well as following the laboratory safety procedures, when handling these reagents.
-Each department is required department to develop specific Standard Operating Procedure (SOP) concerning the reagents.
-Refer to the following safety guidelines for specific reagents:
+Towards academic research safety, each department is required to develop specific Standard Operating Procedures (SOPs) for high-risk, chemical procedures where toxic, pyrophoric, water-reactive, self-reactive, or energetic materials are used.
+Should your activities involve any of the specific reagents referred in the following safety guidelines, including the ones related to Nanomaterials and Peroxide-Forming Reagents, please contact EHS for assistance in developing SOPs.

 Although the use of metallic mercury is not prohibited at Concordia, EHS strongly suggests minimizing its usage.
 Mercury presents a health and safety hazard and has been recognized as a contaminant of the environment by Health Canada, Environment Canada and l’Institut national de santé publique du Québec.
 Lab users are most likely to encounter mercury in old laboratory equipment, such as thermometers, barometers or manometers.
 In the event of a mercury spill, special clean-up and disposal procedures must be followed.